rq/rq/README.md

     slow_fib(4)

 You can find an example implementation in the `examples/` directory.
-To run it, open three terminal windows and run the following commands in them:
+To run it, open two terminal windows and run the following commands in them:

-1. `python example/run_worker.py`
 1. `python example/run_worker.py`
 1. `python example/run_example.py`